edgedb/edgedb/docs/stdlib/abstract.rst

 Abstract Types
 ==============

-These types are used in introspection as well as in definitions of functions that are general enough to apply to a broad range of types.
+These types are used in definitions of polymorphic (generic) functions that can be applied to a broad range of types.

 ----------